Convention & Visitors Bureau

 Have you made the most of winter?
 If not, seize the season in Boulder with these end-of-winter activities and things to do.

 So, you’ve been yapping about it all winter but you haven’t done it yet?
 Then, carpe diem!
 There’s nothing like traipsing through a quiet, snow-blanked landscape on snowshoes or cross-country skis to revive your senses in the dull of winter.
 Check out the stellar Nordic trails at Eldora Mountain Resort, ski right in Boulder at North Boulder Park, or head for the backcountry in Eldorado Canyon State Park or Indian Peaks Wilderness.

 Wrap your hands around a warm mug of Darjeeling or taste an exotic blend at one of Boulder’s many tea hot spots.
-Take a tour of the Celestial Seasonings plant and sample as many of their delicious blends as you like.
-Or admire the incredible architecture while you sip unique teas at the Boulder Dushanbe Teahouse, hand-carved and -painted in Tajikistan and gifted to the city of Boulder.
+Admire the incredible architecture while you sip unique teas at the Boulder Dushanbe Teahouse, hand-carved and -painted in Tajikistan and gifted to the city of Boulder.
+Or discover other tea tasting places.

-Farmers’ market season is still a few months away, so take the time now to sharpen your cooking skills so that this will be the year that not one gorgeous tomato goes unused!
+Farmers’ market season is still a ways away, so take the time now to sharpen your cooking skills so that this will be the year that not one gorgeous tomato goes unused!
 Bring your friends and take a course at Food Labs, with a chic facility on Pearl Street and courses taught by local chefs, or select from a huge variety of classes (like “Great Paella at Home”) at Sur la Table.